somewun/QandA/README.md

 # QandA
-A simple Quesion and Answer Quiz aimed at revision
+A simple Quesion and Answer Quiz aimed at revision This acts a que cards for revision purposes where you can test yourself on questions from a list of questions you have written show details for more information.

 Details on how to use this application:

-To select the next question use the next Q button, this will display the next question.
+To select the next question use the Next Q button, this will display the next question.

 To select a random question use the Random Q button, this will display a random question.